All Episodes

 I'm not bitter of an income tax rate of almost 8% at the top level.

-Sales taxes over 7% and most community.
+Sales taxes over 7% in most communities.

-I'm not bitter about that in Minnesota because look, uh if nothing else, we've got the weather going for us.
+I'm not bitter about that in Minnesota because look, if nothing else, we've got the weather going for us.

 It's about 19 and snowing in the Twin Cities.